 He earned his undergraduate degree in biology from Brandeis University and his doctorate in cell biology and genetics from the Weill Cornell University Graduate School of Medical Sciences in New York City.
 His graduate work, with Rosemary Bachvarova, focused on germ cell development using the mouse as a model system.
 With Debra Wolgemuth at Columbia University Medical Center, he carried out postdoctoral work on developmental control genes (Hox genes) and the mechanisms of their regulation in the mouse embryo.

 In 2000, Packer joined the editorial staff of Nature Genetics, the leading journal in the field of genetics, where he was involved in all aspects of the journal’s production.
-His responsibilities included overseeing peer review of submitted manuscripts, with an emphasis on the genetics of human disease, as well as commissioning reviews, writing press releases and editorials, updating the journal’s website, and preparing special issues of the journal.
-He served as acting editor in 2002-2003.
-During his tenure at Nature Genetics, he established a wide range of contacts in the genetics community through attendance at meetings and visits with scientists in their labs.
-Packer has also done freelance writing on a number of topics for Nature and other scientific publications.
+His responsibilities included overseeing peer review of submitted manuscripts, with an emphasis on the genetics of human disease, as well as commissioning reviews, writing press releases and editorials, updating the journal’s website and preparing special issues of the journal.
+He served as acting editor from 2002 to 2003 and has also done freelance writing on a number of topics for Nature and other scientific publications.